 We put the Sennheiser HD 450BT to the test, and we think the company is onto a winner with these sleek over-ear headphones.

 Price and availability

-These minimalist over-ear headphones come in black and white color variants – we tried the white model, which sports chic-looking gray ear cushions and silver detailing on the headband.
+These minimalist over-ear headphones come in black and white color variants; we tried the white model, which sport chic silver-gray ear cushions and detailing on the headband.

-Compared to the recently released Sennheiser Momentum 3 Wireless headphones, the build of the new cans feels less premium and less sturdy.
-While that is reflected by the lower price, it wouldn't be unreasonable to expect a more luxurious finish for your money.
+While that lower-grade build is reflected by the lower price, it wouldn't be unreasonable to expect a more luxurious finish for the money.

 On the bottom of the right earcup you'll find a USB-C charging port, a 3.5mm jack, buttons to control your music playback and voice calls, and a dedicated button to summon your voice assistant of choice, whether that's Siri or Google Assistant.